Recently, North Korea have been busy puffing out their chests and threatening the wider world with destruction, no change there then.

-King Jon-un, son of Kim Jong-il has even less tact than his father, which is impressive, and has managed to rile up even their steadfast buddies, the Chinese.
+King Jon-un, son of Kim Jong-il, has even less tact than his father, which is impressive, and has managed to rile up even their most steadfast buddies – the Chinese and Russians.
 So now no one likes them, and no one is impressed with their behaviour.

-At a recent major political event, the Chinese representative said, and I’m paraphrasing here… “it would be a bad idea to start causing a massive fuss that could upset a whole area of the world”… he didn’t name names but political analysts are pretty sure it was a slap on the wrist for King Jong-chubbster and his naughty posturing.
+At a recent major political event, the Chinese representative said, and I’m paraphrasing here… “it would be a bad idea to start causing a massive fuss that could upset a whole area of the world”… he didn’t name names, but political analysts are pretty sure it was a slap on the wrist for King Jong-chubbster and his naughty posturing.

-One thing the North Koreans do in style however, is their mass gymnastics or ‘mass games‘ at the Arirang Festival.
+One thing the North Koreans do in style, however, is their mass gymnastics or ‘mass games‘ at the Arirang Festival.
 Around 100,000 people are involved in performing these complex gym events.
 Kids as young as five are recruited based on their gymnastic prowess to perform these mass gymnastics once a year.

 “The extravaganza unfolds an epic story of how the Arirang nation of Korea, a country of morning calm, in the Orient put an end to the history of distress and rose as a dignified nation with the song Arirang”.

 The dancers themselves are impressive, but what my mind can’t handle is the backdrop; hundreds of people flicking over coloured bits of card to produce incredible detail.
 How would you even begin to practice something like that?

-The video is nine minutes long, I could personally listen to this guy all day, but if you’re rushed skip it to 7:40 where they start flying through the air.
+The video is nine minutes long, I could personally listen to this guy all day, but if you’re rushed, skip it to 7:40 where they start flying through the air.
 It’s amazing.

 Kim Jong Il gave a speech to the Directors of the Mass Gymnastics in 1987, you can read the bellicose totality of it here if you wish, but I don’t recommend it.
 Within it he shows the importance that he puts on these games – “developing mass gymnastics is important in training children to be fully developed communist people….”

 It’s such a stark contrast to the realities of the country its self.
-North Korea has seen a rise in cannibalism due to starvation, whilst the elite grow fat.
+Over the years, North Korea saw a spike in cannibalism due to starvation, whilst the elite grew fat.
 People detained for ‘political’ crimes have three generations of their families stowed away in death camps where torture and rape are the norm and there’s little hope of reprieve.
 It’s chilling.

 MORE FROM KOREA: